 A Trailing Stop Sell order sets the initial stop price at a fixed percentage below the market price as defined by the Trailing Amount.
 As the market price rises, the sell stop price rises one-to-one with the market but always at the interval set initially by the trailing percentage amount.
 If the stock price falls, the stop price remains the same.
 When the stop price is hit, a market order is submitted.
 Reverse this for a buy Trailing Stop Sell order.
 This strategy may allow an investor to limit the maximum possible loss without limiting possible gain.

-Steps to place trailing stop sell order:
+Steps to place a trailing stop sell order

 - Select Trailing Stop Sell order type